sassoftware/esp-studio-examples/Basic/lua_compute/README.md

 # Computing with a Lua Window
 ## Overview
 This example demonstrates how you can use Lua code to modify user data.
-The Lua window in this example is used as an alternative to a Compute window.
+The Lua window in this example serves as an alternative to a Compute window to enable a one-to-one transformation of input events to output events.

 ---
 **NOTE:**